xpack/xpm-js/README.md

 npm install --global xpm@latest
 ```

-Note: In case `xpm` was already installed, in certain conditions
+Troubleshooting: in case `xpm` was already installed, in certain conditions
-the update may not succeed and xpm may become unusable; if this happens,
+the update may not succeed and **xpm** may become unusable; if this happens,
-uninstall xpm and retry the install:
+uninstall **xpm** and retry the install:

 ```sh
 npm uninstall --global xpm